pedromsantos/ts-kata/src/13_RefactoringGolf/hole3/README.md

-# Hole 4 to Hole 5
+# Hole 3 to Hole 4

-Change the code in hole 4 to be identical to the code on hole 5, both implenentation and tests can change.
+Change the code in hole 3 to be identical to the code on hole 4, both implenentation and tests can change.

 ## Refactorings

-- Replace Constructor with Factory Method
+- Remove magic strings and numbers
+  - Introduce constant

 ## Tips